 Side Effects When Stopping Creatine

-The 6 side effects that could happen when you stop taking creatine are:
+The 6 side effects that you can experience when stopping creatine are:

 1. Loss in Water Weight